-Course Information

-Core Subjects

-All students in Year 10 will study English, Maths and Science for up to 3 periods per week.
+Course Information Core Subjects All students in Year 10 will study English, Maths and Science for up to 3 periods per week.
 Maths, English and Science remain core subjects at Year 10 to support students' ongoing development of the literacy, numeracy and science skills that are integral as they continue into their Later Years education.
 Students will have the opportunity to choose the type of maths and science they would like to complete (see page 10-12 for details).
 EAL students will complete an additional 3 periods of VCE Bridging English as an Additional Language.
 All Year 10 students will complete 2 periods per week of the compulsory subject Inquiry or AVID.
 The College also offers the option of our Advanced Applied Learning Pathway to Year 10 students who are interested in hands on and applied learning.
 The subjects will be designed for students who are interested in pathways such as VCE Vocational Major, apprenticeships and getting into the workplace.
 These students study literacy and numeracy courses tailored to their pathways and interests.

-Inquiry

-In 2022 VUSC extended our Inquiry program to our Year 10 cohort.
-In Year 10, Inquiry will focus on building on the connections between classroom learning and real-world learning.
-Students will have opportunities to engage directly with workplaces and partake in projects that allow them to build transferable skills that are essential for ensuring success in our changing work landscape.

-English as an Additional Language

-At Year 10, EAL students will develop their English language skills through an additional three periods of English as an Additional Language.
+Inquiry In Term 1 of Year 10, the Inquiry program supports students as they transition to the senior school through a focus on problem solving, stress management and help seeking.
+In Term 2, students undertake career profiling activities and career exploration, in order to inform their decisions for Year 11 and 12.
+In Term 3 and 4 of Inquiry, students develop a research question in an area of interest and undertake an extended research project.
+English as an Additional Language At Year 10, EAL students will develop their English language skills through an additional three periods of English as an Additional Language.
 This unit will complement the English curriculum and provide students with intensive support to allow them to acquire the language skills (speaking, listening, reading, viewing and writing) necessary for senior studies.

-AVID (Advancement via Individual Determination)

-The Year 10 AVID program will align closely with the new Year 10 Inquiry subject, with a strong emphasis on developing students' critical thinking, reading and writing skills in preparation for VCE.
-To support students to access rigorous content, students will participate in tutorials in which they will collaboratively resolve questions from their academic subjects through the inquiry process.
-They will have regular organisational checks to support them in maintaining a high level of organisation.

-Elective Program

-Students will have access to electives within the following learning areas: Arts/Technology, Health and Physical Education, Humanities and Science.
+AVID (Advancement via Individual Determination) AVID strategies continue to be used to support student learning in classes at Years 10 - 12.
+Students continue to have binder and Cornell Note checks in each of their subjects and will engage in critical reading, writing and inquiry practices.
+Students work collaboratively with their peers to support and extend their learning.
+Students who have participated in the AVID program at Years 7 - 9 will participate in tutorials in their Inquiry classes, to collaboratively resolve questions from their academic subjects.
+Elective Program Students will have access to electives within the following learning areas: Arts/Technology, Health and Physical Education, Humanities and Science.
 These electives have been designed to prepare students with the skills and knowledge required for future learning vin both VCE and VCE Vocational Major subjects.
 Students in Year 10 will begin to specialise their learning program with options including Deep Learning, Applied Learning, Vocational Education and Training (VET) and VCE acceleration.
 The number of electives a student will take is dependent on their chosen Year 10 program and students will be guided through this process in the lead-up to course counselling.
 See Page 9 for elective options.

-Course Counselling